campescassiano/system-tray-for-nord-vpn/NOTES.md

 - [ ] Uninstall script
 - [ ] Split the SystemTrayIcon class into a separated file
 - [ ] Enhance the code that is ugly (C style)
+- [ ] Add signal handler for SIGTERM, for example

 ## Known issues